lefranz/geneva-dictators/README.md

 * 'UP-A2001' : 'Airbus A320 used by Kazakhstan government'
 * 'UP-A3001' : 'Airbus A330 used by Kazakhstan government'
 * 'UP-B5701' : 'Boeing 757 used by Kazakhstan government'

+### Kuwait

+* '9K-GBA' : 'Airbus A340 VIP used by Kuwait government',
+* '9K-GBB' : 'Airbus A340 VIP used by Kuwait government',
+* '9K-AKD' : 'Airbus A320 VIP used by Kuwait government',
+* '9K-GEA' : 'Airbus A319 VIP used by Kuwait government',
+* '9K-GCC' : 'Boeing 737 VIP used by Kuwait government',
+* '9K-GAA' : 'Boeing 747 VIP used by Kuwait government',
+* '9K-AJD' : 'Gulfstream V used by Kuwait government',
+* '9K-AJE' : 'Gulfstream V used by Kuwait government',
+* '9K-AJF' : 'Gulfstream V used by Kuwait government',
+* '9K-GFA' : 'Gulfstream 550 used by Kuwait government',

 ### Libya